neop26/ubupublic/README.md

 # Introduction

-This repo is to help deploy an Ubuntu Installation operation asap.
+This repo is to help deploy an Ubuntu Installation operational asap.